shravan-kumar-0811/llvm-project/flang/docs/ParallelFortranRuntime.md

   * is the location of the atomic variable on the identified image to be operated on
-  * it is the responsibility of the compiler to perform the necessary operations on the coarray or coindexed actual argument to get the relevant remote pointer
+  * it is the responsibility of the compiler to perform the necessary operations on the coarray or coindexed actual argument to compute the relevant remote pointer
+  * The referenced storage must have been allocated using `prif_allocate_coarray` or `prif_allocate`.

 * **`image_num`**
-  * identifies the image on which the atomic operation is to be performed
+  * an argument identifying the image to be communicated with
+  * is permitted to identify the current image
-  * is the image index in the initial team
+  * the image index is always relative to the initial team, unless otherwise specified

-#### Non-fetching Atomic Operations
+### Non-Fetching Atomic Operations

-Perform specified operation on a variable in a coarray atomically.
+**Description**: Each of the following procedures atomically performs the specified operation on a variable in a coarray.

-##### Common argument
+#### Common Argument

 * **`value`**: value to perform the operation with

-##### `prif_atomic_add`, Addition
+#### `prif_atomic_add`, Addition

 ```
 subroutine prif_atomic_add(atom_remote_ptr, image_num, value, stat)